diel-project/Diel-Niche-Modeling/GitHub_vignettes/Gomez-Diel-Niche-comparison.md

   $p_d < 0.70$

-The one difference between Gomez et al. 2005 and Haysom et al. 2023 is that Haysom and colleagues defined the Cathemeral phenotype with constraints (above), while Gomez et al. 2005 defined it as all combinations that were not nocturnal, diurnal, or crepuscular.
+The one difference between Gomez et al. 2005 and Haysom et al. 2023 is that Haysom et al. 2023 defined the Cathemeral phenotype with constraints (above), while Gomez et al. 2005 defined it as all combinations that were not nocturnal, diurnal, or crepuscular.
 We will use the Haysom et al. 2023 definition of Cathemeral.